TheThingsNetwork/docs/doc/content/lorawan/end-device-activation/index.md

 section: Fundamental
 ---

-## End Device Activation

-In this chapter, you will learn how to activate and personalize an end device with a LoRaWAN network.
-Every end device should be registered with a network before sending and receiving messages.
-This registering procedure is known as **activation**.
-Currently, there are two activation methods available:
+Every end device must be registered with a network before sending and receiving messages.
+This procedure is known as **activation**.
+There are two activation methods available:

-* **Over-The-Air-Activation (OTAA)** - Over-The-Air-Activation is the most secure activation method for end devices.
-This is also known as the **JOIN PROCEDURE**.
+* **Over-The-Air-Activation (OTAA)** - OTAA is the most secure activation method for end devices.
+Devices perform a join-procedure with the network, during which a dynamic Device Address is assigned and security keys are negotiated with the device.
-* **Activation By Personalization (ABP)** - Less secure than the OTAA and bypasses the join procedure.
-The end device is preprogrammed with keys and tied to a specific network.
+* **Activation By Personalization (ABP)** - Requires hardcoding the Device Address as well as the security keys in the device.
+ABP is less secure than and also has the downside that devices can not switch network providers without manually changing keys in the device.

 The **join procedure** for **LoRaWAN 1.0.x** and **1.1** is slightly different.
 The following two sections describe the **join procedure** for **LoRaWAN 1.0.x** and **1.1** separately.

 ## Over The Air Activation in LoRaWAN 1.0.x

-In **LoRaWAN 1.0.x**, the join procedure involves **two** **MAC messages** exchanged between the **end device** and the **network server**.
-They are,
+In **LoRaWAN 1.0.x**, the join procedure involves **two** **MAC messages** exchanged between the **end device** and the **network server**:

-*   Join-request.
+*   Join-request
-*   Join-accept.
+*   Join-accept

 ### Before Activation